 - that a qualification is intending to be delivered in England

-- that a qualification is seeking section 96 approval and EFA public funding
+- that a qualification is seeking section 96 approval and ESFA 16 to 19 public funding

 - the operational duration of the qualification

-Awarding organisations should also make sure that the age category fields are correctly completed, so that section 96 approval and funding validity are considered for the appropriate ages.
+Awarding organisations should also make sure that the age category and links to specification fields are correctly completed, so that section 96 approval and funding validity are considered for the appropriate ages.

 The importance of qualification dates

 The date information recorded in the portal reflects a qualification’s current status.
-It is also used to determine the section 96 approval dates and the EFA funding validity for a qualification.
+It is also used to determine the section 96 approval dates and the ESFA 16 to 19 funding validity for a qualification.

 When a qualification reaches its operational end date, it is still approved by the Secretary of State, but it is removed from the section 96 approved list.
 The qualification is then listed on the section 96 archive list until a future operational end date or review date is in place.

 Awarding organisations are responsible for maintaining date information for a qualification.
 Any changes to the status of a qualification should be promptly resubmitted to Ofqual through the portal.
-This will ensure that timely amendments are made to the Section 96 approval and EFA funding validity dates.
+This will ensure that timely amendments are made to the Section 96 approval and ESFA 16 to 19 funding validity dates.